-The Province also provides direction to BC Hydro under the Hydro and Power Authority Act, giving BC Hydro the authority to generate and distribute electricity to consumers, businesses, and the other utilities in B.C.
+Under the Hydro and Power Authority Act, BC Hydro has the authority to generate and distribute electricity to consumers, businesses, and the other utilities in B.C.

 Clean BC is encouraging residents to explore energy programs and make the switch to electric power in their homes and vehicles.